MohawkTSDB/mohawk/backend/README.md

 ## Backend Development

 A backend should implement the [backend interface](/backend/backend.go).
+Each plugin is built for specific use case, with features that best suite this use case.
+Implementation of a feature should not interfere with plugin functionality, for example, a plugin built for speed may choose not to implement a feature that may slow it down.

+Plugins that implement a subset of the interface, must fail silently for unimplemented requests.

-For more information and an example plugin, look for the [backend example](/backend/example).
+For more starting template for a plugin, look for the [backend example](/backend/example).

 ## Backend Features